 Property Damage Liability Still Applies

 No-fault insurance pertains to the personal injury component of damages after an accident.
 If you were responsible for the situation that occurred, you are still liable for the expenses related to property damage.
-This means that if you hit another vehicle and damaged it, you are responsible for paying your deductible, and your insurance company will cover the remaining expenses.
+This means that if you hit another vehicle (or other physical property type) and damaged it, your property damage liability coverage is what will cover the damage.
+It’s important to be aware that state minimum coverages are often not enough to cover all damages incurred due to today’s cost of claims and to consult with your agent to be sure you are adequately covered.

 Optional No-Fault Coverage